+How To Use Git Branches.
+This article is the third installment in the "Using Git" series.
 It assumes that you have read both the installation article and the article on how to use git effectively.
 In the world of version control systems, GIT is arguably one of the best in terms of flexbility.
 It's very easy to learn the syntax and to figure out how git can best serve your workflow and your environment.
 This tutorial will teach you how to create two branches (master and develop) and how to merge code from the development stage to production.
 A branch, at its core, is a unique series of code changes with a unique name.
+Each repository can have one or more branches.
 By default, the first branch is called "master".
 Viewing branches Prior to creating new branches, we want to see all the branches that exist.
 Git branch -a Adding the "-a" to the end of our command tells GIT that we want to see all branches that exist, including ones that we do not have in our local workspace.

 The output will look similiar to the following: or.
 Code School - Try Git.
 Git Immersion - Brought to you by Neo.
 A successful Git branching model » nvie.com.
 In this post I present the development model that I’ve introduced for some of my projects (both at work and private) about a year ago, and which has turned out to be very successful.

 I’ve been meaning to write about it for a while now, but I’ve never really found the time to do so thoroughly, until now.
 I won’t talk about any of the projects’ details, merely about the branching strategy and release management.
 Why git? ¶ For a thorough discussion on the pros and cons of Git compared to centralized source code control systems, see the web.
-But with Git, these actions are extremely cheap and simple, and they are considered one of the core parts of your daily workflow, really.
+There are plenty of flame wars going on there.

+Pushing changes branching update & merge tagging log useful hints log.
+Resolving a merge conflict from the command line.
+This guide demonstrates how to resolve some common conflicts via the command line.
 You will need a text editor to resolve some of the conflicts.
 Creating an edit collision This is the most common type of conflict.
 It happens when two branches have changed the same part of the same file, and then those branches are merged together.
-For example, if you make a change on a particular line in a file, and your colleague working in a repository makes a change on the exact same line, a merge conflict occurs.
-When this sort of conflict occurs, Git writes a special block into the file that contains the contents of both versions where the conflict occurred.

 For any issue with AliRoot Git repository please submit a ticket to Git administration JIRA project.
 1. Migration from SVN to Git NOTE: Version Control System = VCS For a smooth transition from SVN to Git the developers need first to understand the difference between a centralized VCS, such as SVN and a distributed VCS, such as Git.
 A centralized VCS uses a central repository that users can copy locally and to which developers commit changes one by one.
 A distributed VCS uses a central repository, containing the official, up-to-date release code, but clients don’t just check out the latest snapshot of the files: they fully mirror the repository.
 One of the biggest disadvantage of a distributed VCS is that you are not able to download only parts of the repository.
 2. 1.
 2.